Original and valid passport

 Other types of visas and document requirements:

-No, Iceland does not provide an e-visa.
+No, France does not provide a visa-on-arrival.

 You must enter the nationality of the passport with which you wish to travel.